 All Attractions Near Khao San Road

 In the former grounds of the 18th Century Wang Na Palace, The Bangkok National Museum houses the largest collection of Thai art and artifacts in the country.
 It's definitely worth a visit, especially if visiting nearby Wat Phra Kaew or the Grand Palace.
-Opened by King Rama V to exhibit the antiques and gifts bestowed to him by his father, it once held a reputation for being an ill-organised gathering of dusty relics.
-Read More...
+Opened by King Rama V to exhibit the antiques and gifts bestowed to Read More...

 - Opening Hours: 09:00 - 16:00 (Wednesday - Sunday)